Heroboycloud/yomama/README.md

 # Yo Mama

-Yo mama pull off app
+Yo mama jokes app
->  yup
-## Contributing

-Open an issue or a pull request to suggest changes or additions.
+Tells you yomama joke

+use /tags or /tag/bald to see sample
 ## Author

 **[Akindel](http://akindel-portfolio.vercel.app/)**